xma711/notebook/software_engineering/ansible/examples/02_multiple/README.md

 thinking
 -------------------------

-in fact, an alternative way to create a dockerfile for the ubuntu image is to create a playbook for the ubuntu image; so that i can set the container to the right state.
+In fact, an alternative way to create a dockerfile for the ubuntu image is to create a playbook for the ubuntu image; so that i can set the container to the right state.
-however, this method is time-consuming in the sense that each container has to go through this setup process.
+However, this method is time-consuming in the sense that each container has to go through this setup process.